-TOPIC/THEME DESCRIPTION Learning Styles This session helps learners to identify different learning styles and forms of assessment.
-Online LEP - The activities raise awareness of the different approaches to study and assessments.
-This can be used to assist with the change in demands between yr 11 and yr 12 studying.
-Check on applications and arrangements for Masterclasses and Subject Enrichment Programmes organised by Aimhigher and the HEIs What can higher education do for you?
-And what's it all about?
-Use this session to outline the benefits of higher education and explore progression routes.
-Online LEP - activities help learners answer some important questions related to higher education.
-It raises their awareness of the extensive range of courses available, and looks at the different types of university or college.
+TOPIC/THEME DESCRIPTION This session helps learners to identify different learning styles and forms of assessment.
+Online LEP - The activities raise awareness of the different approaches to study and Learning Styles assessments.
+This can be used to assist with the change in demands between yr 11 and yr 1 Leaning oryles studying.
+Check on applications and arrangements for Masterclasses and Subject Enrichment Programmes organised by Aimhigher and the HEIs.
+Use this session to outline the benefits of higher education and explore progression What can higher routes. education do for Online LEP - activities help learners answer some important questions related to higher you? education.
+And what's it all It raises their awareness of the extensive range of courses available, and looks at the about? different types of university or college.
 This session can be conducted individually or in small groups.
-Recognising your skills and potential Encourage your learners to investigate and discuss qualities employers will look for in potential employees, why and how they can improve these skills themselves.
-Online LEP - activities look at discussing skills and attributes: Working with others; Improving own learning and performance; Problem-solving Information technology; Communication; Employability skills.
-Which subject?
-Which Qualification?
+Encourage your learners to investigate and discuss qualities employers will look for in Recognising your potential employees, why and how they can improve these skills themselves. skills and potential Online LEP - activities look at discussing skills and attributes: Working with others; Improvi skins and potential own learning and performance; Problem-solving; Information technology; Communication; Employability skills.
 It is important to help learners think about their subject choice and qualification.
 Reinforce that these decisions should take precedent over where or how to study.
-Online LEP - detail qualification types and pathways, also Introduce learners who are unsure of their subject interests to the online questionnaire.
+Which subject?
+Online LEP - detail qualification types and pathways, also Introduce learners who are unsur Which of their subject interests to the online questionnaire.
+Qualification?
 Investigate and discuss the opportunities that are being provided for study skills workshops and extra revision sessions, and encourage the learners to attend as appropriate.
 Where to study?
 Focuses on narrowing the choice of 300 plus UCAS institutions, over 150 of which provide only higher education courses.
 Online LEP - video of uni student talking through her experience.
 Activities and online info.
 Check dates of Higher Education Open Days and liaise with school regarding visit arrangements.